JefGrailet/SAGE/Python/Isomorphism/README.md

   in your file system where you placed the data collected by `SAGE`.

-* `IsomorphismFigures.sh` will be relevant if and only if the graphs available for the listed ASes were produced on the same dates, just like for the two PlanetLab campaigns of `SAGE` which you will find in the **Dataset/** sub-folder located at the root of this repository.
+* `IsomorphismFigures.sh` will be relevant if and only if the graphs available for the listed ASes were produced on the same dates, just like with the two PlanetLab campaigns of `SAGE` which you will find in the **Dataset/** sub-folder located at the root of this repository.
 Consider using `CompareGraphs.py` directly (thus, one AS at a time with differing dates) if the graphs which you want to compare for a collection of ASes were not produced on the same dates.